 It is currently anticipated that QA status reports will not be necessary.
-If any of the aforementioned testing or monitoring techniques are altered, the QASP will be reviewed and updated, as necessary, in consultation with the EPA.
+If any of the testing or monitoring techniques detailed in Attachment 05: Pre-operational Testing Program, (2024), Attachment 06: Testing and Monitoring, (2024), and Attachment 08: Post-injection Site Care and Site Closure, (2024) are altered, the QASP will be reviewed and updated, as necessary, in consultation with the EPA.
 Revised QASPs will then be distributed to the full distribution list detailed at the beginning of this document.